dumeaux-lab/deep-fMC_paper/README.md

 ### Preparing Your Data
 To assign archetypes using the model trained on healthy gut microbiome samples, you must have pathway relative abundances generated with HUMAnN3 and formatted as an [AnnData object](https://anndata.readthedocs.io/en/latest/tutorials/notebooks/getting-started.html)

-Ensure that the features_model_trained_on.csv file (which contains the pathways used in training) matches the pathways in your input data.
+Ensure that the data/trained_model/features_model_trained_on.csv file (which contains the pathways used in training, available at https://osf.io/tvu52/) matches the pathways in your input data.

 ### Load and use the trained model